 Swimskins vs Wetsuits

 Wetsuits are thicker and bulkier that swimskins and generally are used more for warmth and buoyancy.
 Swimskins provide neither of those, instead focusing more on the aerodynamics and hydrophobics to make the swimmer more streamline through the water.
 The newer swimskins have tried to add in some features for warmth like the blueseventy so if you do get cold in water this could be worth a look.

 If you are looking for a wetsuit, check out our top wetsuits!

 The advantage of a wetsuit is for colder races since they do provide warmth, but for some races with water temps in the high 70’s and above, wetsuits could be illegal and dangerous due to overheating.
-That is really where the skimskin has it’s advantage since there is little risk of overheating due to the thin fabric.
+That is really where the skimskin has its advantage since there is little risk of overheating due to the thin fabric.

 |USAT Legal||Yes, up to 84 F Water Temp||Yes|